TouficGIT/LPG-Bot/README.md

  - And you can type `!help` if you need some help

  ## Todo list
-- [ ] Fix GuildRoleAdd function, in RicardoGame
+- [ ] Fix GuildRoleAdd / GuildRoleRemove functions, in RicardoGame
 - [ ] Fix role earned display, in RicardoGame
 - [ ] Add a new game (Hangman ?)
 - [ ] Refact the code ?